Skip to main content

 • You hold long-term positions

-• You operate with large volumes
+• You trade with large volumes

 Carry Trade